-First, a food swap is kind of like a soup swap or a cookie exchange, but instead of exchanging soup or cookies, bakers, cooks, gardeners and canners meet in a designated location and swap things like jam, pickles, bread, soups, salads, extracts, baked goods or whatever they’ve been creating in their home kitchens.
+Now if you are reading about Banana Chocolate Muffins but wondering what a food swap is, it’s kind of like a soup swap or a cookie exchange.
+Bakers, cooks, gardeners and canners meet in a designated location and swap things like jam, pickles, bread, soups, salads, extracts, baked goods or whatever they’ve been creating at home.
 No money changes hands, and swappers leave with a variety of foods to be used as ingredients, snacks or meals.
-Written by Emily Paster of The Chicago Food Swap, Food Swap explains the history of swaps, how you can start one, where to find a swap, and swap etiquette.
+The Food Swap cookbook has all the info.

 I will attest to having left a swap feeling like I could have done better or wondering why I didn’t make X,Y,or Z or package things differently.
 As Emily mentions in the book, one of the many reasons to attend a food swap other than the social aspect is it helps you step up your game in the kitchen.
 I always come away from a swap feeling like I learned something.